 Another brand normally associated with guitars, Fender has expanded to the banjo market and made some noise doing so.
 They have taken the quality and the expertise they learned by building guitars and made themselves into a very popular banjo manufacturer.

 Fender has developed a huge selection of instruments as well, priced all the way from around $200 well into the thousands.
-A great beginner/intermediate banjo, like the Concert Tone, is available for under $400 in most places.
+They are a banjo brand for beginners all the way to expert and professional level players!

 Like their guitars, these instruments are backed by a lifetime warranty as well.